“Soil Your Undies” Kick-off!

 What’s Happening in My Soil?

 In healthy soil, there are millions of microscopic organisms that break down and eat organic material (such as leaves, decaying plants or animals, or 100% cotton underwear) over time.
 Think of how leaves that fall onto the ground during the Fall season seem to disappear before Spring arrives- that is because many of the leaves have been digested by tiny insects and other microorganisms.
-The leaf litter that was present during the Fall and Winter seasons have become part of the soil.
 Cotton is an organic material (it comes from a plant!), so this process is what will “soil” your cotton undies while they are buried.
-The less recognizable your undies are when you dig them up in 2 months, the more active your soil’s microbes are
+The more your undies disappear underground before you dig them up in 2 months, the more active your soil’s microbes are

 Why Should I Care About my Soiled Undies?

-If when you unbury your undies in 2 months, you pull up ragged undies that are full of holes, you have healthy soil.
+If you pull up ragged undies full of holes after 2 months of being buried, you have healthy soil.
 There are many benefits to keeping healthy soil, here are just a few:

-- Healthy soil with active microbes are more likely to be rich in nutrients needed by plants.
-This means that having a healthy soil will make it easier for plants to thrive in your garden.
+- Active microbes in healthy soil provide nutrients needed by plants.
+This means that having a healthy soil will make it easier for plants to thrive in your garden without adding additional fertilizer.

 - Soil with high amounts of organic matter can hold more water, which prevents excess runoff and increases the soil’s resilience to drought.
 According to the US Department of Agriculture’s Natural Resources Conservation Service (USDA NRCS), organic matter can hold 18-20 times its weight in water!